chaudhary1337/chaudhary1337.github.io/TryHackMe/Startup.md

 226 Directory send OK.
 ```

-THe `ftp` directory was empty.
+The `ftp` directory was empty.
 Let's look at the other two files.